capncapes/portfolio-iro/_portfolio/address-book.md

 thumbnail-path: "img/address-book_3x4.png"
 social-share: "img/address-book_63x120.png"
 github: "https://github.com/capncapes/address-book/tree/master"
-short-description: Address Book is, well, an address book.
-Written with Ruby for the command line.
+short-description: Address Book is written with Ruby for the command line.
 ---

 Address Book is my very first Ruby project, and it's written for the command line, without Rails.
 This project demonstrates the usefulness of Ruby as a records-driven solution.
 Though this project is small, Ruby is a preferred language for many development projects with a large database.